During the course of this project, we are trialing and implementing a variety of new conservation techniques to rejuvenate our dunes.

 As our team find and develop useful resources, we will share them on this page, so that the learnings that arise from this pioneering project can be used to help and support sand dune site managers around the UK and Europe.

 We are developing a range of training resources to help you and your team learn more about dune wildlife, habitats, conservation actions and land management techniques.
+Scroll down to explore training videos, case studies from our team, a management handbook and an online learning course.

-Identifying different dune habitats [how to videos]
+Identifying dune habitats [how to videos]

 Visit our 'Identifying different dune habitats' page to watch our range of videos introducing you to the different habitat types in a dune system and the challenges they face.